 Yes, you can sue for compensation if you tested positive for a Cyclospora infection from basil.
 Our food poisoning attorneys can help you file a lawsuit if sufficient evidence can link your illness to a food company, grocery store, or restaurant.

-Cyclospora attorney Ryan Osterholm has represented more clients in the most recent, large-scale Cyclospora outbreaks than any other attorney in the U.S. Ryan recently filed the first lawsuit in the Cyclospora outbreak linked to Cooper’s Hawk Winery in Jacksonville, FL.
-Call Ryan now at 1-888-377-8900.
+Cyclospora attorneys who were on Pritzker Hageman’s food poisoning legal team have represented more clients in the most recent, large-scale Cyclospora outbreaks than any other team in the U.S. In July 2019 attorneys at Pritzker Hageman filed the first lawsuit in the Cyclospora outbreak linked to Cooper’s Hawk Winery in Jacksonville, FL.
+You can reach our food poisoning legal team at: 1-888-377-8900.

 Cyclospora Outbreaks Linked to Basil Imported From Mexico